 heart and monitors the heart during the procedure using small, adhesive electrodes.

 The ECG tracings that record the electrical activity of the heart will be compared

-The room will be darkened so that the images on the echo monitor can be viewed by
+The room will be darkened so that the images on the echo monitor can be seen by the

 The technologist will place warmed gel on your chest and then place the transducer